MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/database/database-refresh.md

 - The target environment will be unavailable until the refresh process is completed.
 - The refresh will affect only the Finance and Operations and Financial Reporting databases.
 - Documents in Azure blob storage are not copied from one environment to another.
 This means that attached document handling documents and templates won't be changed and will remain in their current state.
 - All users except the Admin user and other internal service user accounts will be unavailable.
-This process allows the Admin user to delete or obfuscate data before allowing others users back into the system.
+This process allows the Admin user to delete or obfuscate data before allowing other users back into the system.
 - The Admin user must make required configuration changes, such as reconnecting integration endpoints to specific services or URLs.
 - All data management framework with recurring import and export jobs must be fully processed and stopped in the target system prior to initiating the restore.
 In addition, we recommend that you select the database from the source after all recurring import and export jobs have been fully processed.
 This will ensure there are no orphaned files in Azure storage from either system.
 This is important because orphaned files cannot be processed after the database is restored in the target environment.
 After the restore, the integration jobs can be resumed.
 - Any user with a role of Project owner or Environment manager in LCS will have access to the SQL and machine credentials for all non-production environments.